SiddharthVenkataraman/Hornsgatan/docs/Workflow.md

+# Hornsgatan Traffic Simulation and Calibration Project Workflows

+This document outlines the key data processing and simulation workflows within the Hornsgatan project, presented at both a high level and a detailed low level for the calibration process.

-# High-Level Project Workflow
+## High-Level Project Workflow Overview

-This document provides a high-level overview of the data processing and simulation workflow within the Hornsgatan traffic simulation and calibration project.
+This section provides a high-level overview of the main stages of the Hornsgatan traffic simulation and calibration project's data processing and simulation workflow.

 The project is designed as a modular pipeline, orchestrated by the Hamilton library, to perform the following main steps: